x

 Kids in a classroom learning about waste segregation.

-Solutions to overcome these challenges
+Solutions to overcome waste management challenges

 Read more: The ultimate guide to plastic credits

-DGB offers a unique solution to help you reduce your environmental impact and plastic use and contribute to nature: plastic credits.
-Our plastic credit programme allows you to offset the impact of plastic on nature and biodiversity.
-Each plastic credit purchased represents 1,000 kg of plastic cleaned up and recycled.
 By participating in this programme, you help reduce the amount of plastic waste that ends up in our oceans, harming marine life and disrupting delicate ecosystems.
-With our programme, you support initiatives that work to remove plastic from the environment and prevent more from ending up in oceans and other habitats, contributing to a healthier planet.
+With our programme, you support initiatives that work to remove plastic from the environment and prevent more from ending up in oceans and other habitats, contributing to a healthier, cleaner planet.

 Read the latest articles